cascadia-cookbooks/iptables/README.md

 This is to prohibit iptables from locking us out.
 Ensure you can access the node after a Chef run by adding some rules to use.
 See the first example under Usage.

+*NOTE:* The rules template for this cookbook does _not_ block outbound traffic.
+Only inbound.
+If you require blocking outbound traffic, you will need to create a rule for it.

 If you require further documentation:

 * http://ipset.netfilter.org/iptables.man.html